How to fix the annoying audio delay on your soundbar

 Adjust the audio delay on your TV or soundbar

-Let’s start with the obvious: many TVs and soundbars have a built in “audio delay” or “lip sync” setting that aims to play the two in tandem.
+Let’s start with the obvious: many TVs and soundbars have a built-in “audio delay” or “lip sync” setting that aims to play the two in tandem.
 You’ll find this in the audio settings of your TV and/or soundbar, and if you’re lucky, adjusting it a few notches may fix the problem.

 Unfortunately, many TVs and soundbars only allow you to adjust it in one direction: delaying the audio.
-But if your audio is out of sync because the audio is behind the video—i.e. already delayed—delaying it further obviously won’t help.
+But if your audio and video are out of sync because the audio is behind the video—i.e. already delayed—delaying it further obviously won’t help.
 Ideally, your TV or soundbar would offer a negative delay, sending the audio a few milliseconds earlier (or the video a few milliseconds later).
 Many devices I’ve tested—including the LG TV, Vizio TV, Vizio soundbar, and Samsung TV I own—do not allow adjustment in both directions, which makes the feature all but useless against audio delay.
 To their credit, though, Devantier tells me Samsung has done a lot of work on this problem over the past few years, and 2020 models now have the ability to adjust its delay in both directions—though I haven’t yet tested its efficacy myself.

 Turn off audio and video processing